-No qualifications are required to join the U3A – no examinations are held and no certificates are awarded; activities depend on our members volunteering to organise and participate in the meetings, activities and events.
+No qualifications are required to join the u3a.
+Activities depend on our members volunteering to organise and participate in the meetings, activities and events.